 4. Peer tutoring (collaborative learning)

 We discussed these findings and came to the conclusion that we could use this Pupil Premium money, effectively, by increasing our teaching staff thereby offering more individual attention, identifying needs earlier and giving effective feedback.
-As a result, we have increased our Teaching Assistant staff to 2.1, and our Teaching staff to 3.1.
+As a result, we have increased our Teaching Assistant staff to 2.1, and our Teaching staff.
 This will help to provide extra support to these children.
-We have also invested in Lexia, a new online reading and spelling resource.
+We also invested in Lexia and Times Table Rockstar to support Reading, Spelling and Times tables.
 Children can work on this at school and at home.

 We will continue to monitor progress with all our children, paying particular attention to those receiving Pupil Premium funding.